comsystan/comsystanj/description/img2-description.md

 - Results are identical to the common Box Counting algorithm for quadratic images with size 2^n
 - For other sizes it yields more reliable results, because box truncation is not necessary
 - Ref.: Mayrhofer-Reinhartshuber & Ahammer, Chaos, 2016, [https://doi.org/10.1063/1.4958709](https://doi.org/10.1063/1.4958709)

+### Kolmogorov complexity and Logical Depth
+- KC is estimated by the memory size of compressed images saved to disk (LZW, PNG, J2K, JPG)
+- KC is estiamted by compressing data bytes (ZLIB, GZIB)
+- For 8-bit grey value images.
+- RGB color images may also work, but not tested
+- Lossless and lossy algorithms can be chosen
+- Lossless algorithms are recommended.
+- LD is estimated by the opening time of the compressed image (LZW, PNG, J2K, JPG)
+- LD is estimated by the decompression time of the compressed data bytes (ZLIB, GZIB)
+- Iterations should be set to as high a value as possible.
+- LD values should be taken with caution, as computers are not well suited to measure times
+- Ref.: Zenil etal., Complexity, 2012, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)